hiroakis/dstat-agent/README.md

 go get github.com/hiroakis/dstat-agent
 ```

-or clone this repository and build you own.
+or clone this repository and build by yourself.

 ## How to use